rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 #### Nullable

-Earley parser handles *nullable* non-terminals separately.
-A nullable non-terminal is a non-terminal that can derive an empty string.
+Earley parser handles *nullable* nonterminals separately.
+A nullable nonterminal is a nonterminal that can derive an empty string.
 That is at least one of the expansion rules must derive an empty string.
 An expansion rule derives an empty string if *all* of the tokens can derive the empty string.
-This means no terminal symbols (assuming we do not have zero width terminal symbols), and all non-terminal symbols can derive empty string.
+This means no terminal symbols (assuming we do not have zero width terminal symbols), and all nonterminal symbols can derive empty string.

 <form name='python_run_form'>